 Councilmember Nirenberg spoke of the need to identify additional funding for VIA and asked of the Legislative Options.
 Mr. Coyle responded that there is currently a Sales Tax Cap but there could be some Local Options such as assessing a Vehicle Registration Fee.
-Nirenberg requested that the Intergovernmental Committee recommend options.
-He asked of the uptick in road conditions as stated by Mr. Mr. Frisbie responded that they were investing \$74 Million per year to address conditions road hoped to exceed that amount through the Bond Councilmember Nirenberg noted the importance of School Zone Safety and recommended that they address the issue as soon as possible.
+Councilmember Nirenberg requested that the Intergovernmental Relations Council Committee recommend options.
+Mr. Frisbie responded that they were investing \$74 Million per year to address road conditions and hoped to exceed that amount through the Bond Program.

 Councilmember Viagran asked if there were any savings in the current Bond Program.
 Mr. Frisbie replied that there was not.
 Councilmember Viagran asked of lessons learned regarding cost overruns on projects and highlighted the great amount of sidewalk gaps throughout the city.
 She asked of the 24 positions currently authorized through ATD Funds.
-Mrs. Sculley replied that the City Council could cut the positions or redirect funding for same from the General Fund.
+Mrs. Sculley replied that the City Council could cut the positions or redirect funding.